-World press and the journey to win back readers The world economy with inflation and global recession has negatively affected the life of the world press.
+World press and the journey to win back readers The world economy with inflation and global recession has been negatively affecting the life of the world press.
 However, to survive, the press is still determined and persistent in its journey to win and retain readers.
 How has that journey been and is taking place?
 What new strategies, directions and models are the world press applying to "win readers"?... is the story raised in the topic "World press and the journey to win back readers". |

 Reality is still difficult

 As the economy has slowed, advertisers have cut back, and news organizations have faced rising costs across the board.
 Newsrooms that rely heavily on print have been hit particularly hard, with paper costs doubling in some areas.
-It has been a devastating blow, and has even effectively ended the lives of a number of print newspapers.
+It has been a devastating blow and has even effectively ended the lives of a number of print newspapers.

 In the US, the Gannett media group has cut another 6% of its news division, losing about 200 employees.
 The Washington Post has stopped publishing its 60-year-old print magazine.
-CNN has laid off hundreds of people, and the US radio and television network NPR has significantly cut costs and staff due to financial shortfalls.
+CNN has laid off hundreds of people, and the US radio and television network NPR has significantly cut costs and staff due to financial deficits.
 The picture is probably similar in many countries around the world, including Vietnam.

 Not only print newspapers, but also online newspapers that were once very successful in the “free digital era” have declined or even collapsed rapidly, notably the case of BuzzFeed closing its Pulitzer Prize-winning news site.
 BuzzFeed is not alone in the decline of those who still try to survive in the free digital era.
-Another very famous digital media brand, Vice, is also following in this footsteps.
+Another very famous digital media brand, Vice, is also following this path.

 Not only print and digital organizations, but also television stations are facing uncertainty due to rapidly declining audiences - across all age groups, due to the rise of online video sharing and broadcasting platforms.
 The reason continues to lie in the fact that most stations still rely too much on free viewers for advertising revenue, while advertisers and users have flocked to video sharing platforms or social networks.